oshashera/Academia-Vault-M2-/Article pollinisateur & méthodo.md

 - ? mais si on a plusieurs catégories, comment on estime quel effet, genre si on a 3 cat de couleurs qui attirent diff groupes, on prends que la + abondante ou les 2 les + ? comment relativiser ca ?

+>[!quote] Ressources maps could inform about how landscape is exploited and what constitues a high quality habitat "